• Menu

 Driving rules and regulations in Austria

-Driving with anything more than 0.5mg per millilitre blood alcohol level, or under the influence of drugs is prohibited and severely punished.
-The blood alcohol limit in the US and the UK is 0.8, so be aware that 0.5 is quite a bit less than what you may be used to.
+Driving & alcohol: Driving with anything more than 0.5mg per millilitre blood alcohol level, or under the influence of drugs is prohibited and severely punished.
+The blood alcohol limit in the US and most of the UK is 0.8, so keep in mind that 0.5 is quite a bit less than what you may be used to.

 Other important requirements before renting a car in Austria